openstax/rescue_from/README.md

 OpenStax::RescueFrom.configure do |config|
-  config.raise_exceptions = false          # Rails users may wish to use Rails.application.config.consider_all_requests_local to decide this config.system_logger = Rails.logger      # Any logger that takes a string in an #error method will work config.html_template_path = 'errors/any' # The template path for the HTML response config.layout_name = 'application'       # The layout name for the HTML response end
+  config.raise_exceptions = false          # Rails users may wish to use Rails.application.config.consider_all_requests_local to decide this config.system_logger = Rails.logger      # Any logger that takes a string in an #error method will work config.notifier = ExceptionNotifier      # Any notifier that takes an exception in a #notify_exception method will work config.html_template_path = 'errors/any' # The template path for the HTML response config.layout_name = 'application'       # The layout name for the HTML response end